top of page

 A thriving charity relies on effective collaboration and alignment of thinking between its CEO and Chair.
 But it’s not without its challenges.
 The intricate balance of responsibilities, authority, and vision can sometimes lead to tensions.
 However, by establishing clear roles, fostering open communication, building trust, and effectively resolving conflicts, both parties really can create a powerful partnership that strengthens the charity's impact and pushes forward its mission.

-Understanding Roles and Responsibilities
+Understanding the Different Roles and Responsibilities of the Charity CEO and Chair

 I speak to a lot to charity CEOs and boards.
 It’s clear that one of the primary reasons for tensions between a charity CEO and Chair arises when there is a lack of clarity surrounding respective roles and responsibilities.
 If you want to work together effectively, these need to be defined.
 In writing, and as early as possible.
 Ask yourselves these sorts of questions: